allegheny-college-cmpsc-105-spring-2024/resto-audreyblarr/README.md

 ## TODOs

 Summary of TODOs.
-Details are below
+Details are below:

 0. TODO: in GitHub, go to settings>pages (you can add /settings/pages to the url) Under branch, click  `main` and then `save`.
 Refresh after 30 seconds to get live link!